sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 ## Prerequisite installer operations and command-line options
 <a name="section7"> </a>

-The SharePoint 2013 prerequisite installer (prerequisiteinstaller.exe) installs the following software, if it has not already been installed on the target server, in this order:
+The SharePoint 2013 prerequisite installer (prerequisiteinstaller.exe) installs the following software, if it hasn't already been installed on the target server, in this order:

 1. Microsoft .NET Framework version 4.5